 This parka was cut in an "athletic" fit, with ample space in the shoulders for ease of movement.
 It's form-fitting from all angles, urban chic with mountain durability.
 Note: The hood isn't detachable.

 Lined with plush down, the Patera is comfortable and allows you to stay warm while keeping a sleek appearance on the outside.

 The hood is lined with down for extra warmth and comfort and still allows enough room to wear a beanie.
 The exterior pockets are lined with fleece, which also lines the collar, adding extra warmth and comfort.
 Because this jacket's outer shell consists of a polyester Gore-Tex fabric, it is soft to touch, but also a bit stiff.
 With use, the stiffness becomes more comfortable.
-Knee-length but with a two-way zipper ending mid-thigh, we found this jacket had better mobility than a full-zip knee-length parka, such as The North Face Arctic Parka II or our Best Buy award winner, the Marmot Montreaux.
+Knee-length but with a two-way zipper ending mid-thigh, we found this jacket had better mobility than a full-zip knee-length parka, such as The North Face Arctic Parka II or the our Best Buy award winner, the Marmot Montreaux.